finos/common-domain-model/documentation/source/documentation.rst

    contract Contract (0..1) <"The contract differs from the execution by the fact that its legal terms are fully specified.
 This includes the legal entities that are associated to it as well as any associated legal agreement, e.g. master agreement, credit and collateral terms, ... ">
    condition Trade: one-of

+While many different types of events may occur through the transaction lifecycle, the execution and contract states are deemed sufficient to describe all of the possible (post-trade) states which may result from those lifecycle events.
+The execution and contract states always contain a tradable product, which defines all of the current economic terms of the transaction as they have been agreed between the parties.

+For instance in a partial termination scenario, the initial state is a contract and the resulting state is also a contract, where the quantity associated with the tradable product is smaller.

+.. note:: A tradable product is represented by the ``TradableProduct`` type, which is further detailed in the `Tradable Product Section`_ of the documentation.

-Those two types are detailed in the sections below.
+The execution and contract types are detailed in the sections below.

 Execution
 """""""""

-The current CDM event model only covers post-trade lifecycle events, so the lifecycle of a transaction between two parties starts with an *execution* state, which is represented by the ``Execution`` type.
+The lifecycle of a transaction between two parties starts with an *execution* state, which is represented by the ``Execution`` type.
 In addition to the tradable product, an execution includes attributes such as the trade date, transacting parties, execution venue (if any) and settlement terms to describe the execution.
 Some attributes, such as the parties, may already be defined in a workflow step or business event and can simply be referenced as part of the execution.

 .. code-block:: Haskell